fragnova/fragnova/README.md

 ### Connecting to Polkadot's App Explorer

-[Polkadot.js](https://github.com/polkadot-js/apps) provides a browser based application that allows you to interact with your locally running Substrate node, with minimal setup.
+[Polkadot.js](https://github.com/polkadot-js/) provides a browser based application, [App Explorer](https://polkadot.js.org/apps/#/explorer) (also available as hosted IPFS and IPNS versions).
+This application allows you to interact with your locally running Substrate node, with minimal setup.

 To do this:

 1. Run you Clamor node locally
-2. Head over to Polkadot.js' [App Explorer](https://polkadot.js.org/apps/#/explorer)
+2. Head over to the [App Explorer](https://polkadot.js.org/apps/#/explorer)
 3. Click the top-left Pokadot icon on the header of the page
 4. Expand the **Development** sub-menu (at the bottom of the list)
 5. Click **Local Node** to enable it
 6. Click **Switch** at the top of the panel

 The App Explorer will now connect with your local node and will show the blocks being produced by your node in real-time.

-### Connecting to your front-end applicaton

-You can also create your own front-end application to connect with and consume your Clamor node backend.

-For an example of such an application, see [this](https://github.com/fragcolor-xyz/clamor-frontend).

 ## License
-Clamor source code is licensed under the [The Unlicense](./LICENSE).
+Pallets are licensed under the [BUSL-1.1](https://spdx.org/licenses/BUSL-1.1.html) license, while the rest of the Clamor source code is licensed under [The Unlicense](./LICENSE) license.